Do you know a teenager or young adult youth with disappointing behavior?

 For a quick response

 P.S.
-If you know another parent who is struggling, call me now.
-Tell me about them.
+If it is not you that is struggling with a youth, it may be a friend or family member.
+Your welcome to call me now and tell me about them.
 I can help you get them started in a new direction.
-403-391-4184.
+403-391-4184